Never Skip a Batch: Dense Learning of Temporal GNNs via Adaptive Pseudo-Supervision: Stochastic gradient descent convergence for historical label averaging

 \section{Stochastic gradient descent convergence for historical label averaging}

+In this section, we present our main theoretical result on the convergence speed for the pseudo-label generation approach based on Historically Aggregated Labels (HAL).
+For MA aggregation, a similar argument applies, but it requires more nuanced technical derivations, so we opt for a more straightforward approach that yields conceptually the same results.

-In this section, we present our main theoretical result on the convergence speed for the label-aggregation approach.
-We start with the introduction of preliminaries on the convergence of Stochastic Gradient Descent (SGD).
-Then, we provide an upper bound for the convergence rate of our pseudo-label generation procedure under natural assumptions and compare it with a vanilla variant.
-Complete proofs of the presented results are available in the Appendix.
+We begin with a preliminary introduction to the convergence of Stochastic Gradient Descent (SGD).
+Then, we continue with the theorem that provides an upper bound on the convergence rate of HAL under natural assumptions, and compare results with a no-aggregation variant.
+The complete proofs are postponed to the Appendix~\ref{sec:proofs}.